DrSaaS/deployment-automation-jenkins/deployment-automation-jenkins.md

 ## CONFIGURE JENKINS TO COPY FILES TO NFS SERVER VIA SSH
 # Step 3 – Configure Jenkins to copy files to NFS server via SSH

+### Now we have our artifacts saved locally on Jenkins server, the next step is to copy them to our NFS server to /mnt/apps directory.

+### Install "Publish Over SSH" plugin.
+###On main dashboard select "Manage Jenkins" and choose "Manage Plugins" menu item.

+###On "Available" tab search for "Publish Over SSH" plugin and install it

+# Configure the job/project to copy artifacts over to NFS server.

+### On main dashboard select "Manage Jenkins" and choose "Configure System" menu item.

+## Scroll down to Publish over SSH plugin configuration section and configure it to be able to connect to your NFS server:

+## Provide a private key (content of .pem file that you use to connect to NFS server via SSH/Putty)

+### Hostname – Private IP address of your NFS server
+### Username – ec2-user (since NFS server is based on EC2 with RHEL 8)

+Remote directory – /mnt/apps since our Web Servers use it as a mointing point to retrieve files from the NFS server
+### Test the configuration and make sure the connection returns Success.

+### Success displayed

+ Remember, that TCP port 22 on NFS server must be open to receive SSH connections.

+### Make changes to README.md on github

+cat /mnt/apps/README.md

+# Success changes seen in cat /mnt/apps/README.md